fullstackedorg/docs/guides/open-in-fullstacked.md

 ## Share page

 If your recipient doesn't have the FullStacked Editor installed beforehand, the `fullstacked://` url will bring them into a dead end.
-To share your project in a more fashionably, use the https://fullstacked.org/share page send your link.
+To share your project in a more fashionably, use the https://fullstacked.org/share page to send your project deep link.
 Simply add your git url in the query parameters.

 ```